NYUDataBootcamp/Book/py-fun1.md

 print(4+5)      # here we're printing it
 ```

 We often put comments like this in our code.
 Not quite this basic, but close.
 One of the unwritten "laws of nature" in programming is that code is read much more often than it is written [1](http://docs.python-guide.org/en/latest/writing/style/) [2](https://blogs.msdn.microsoft.com/oldnewthing/20070406-00/?p=27343) [3](https://blog.codinghorror.com/when-understanding-means-rewriting/).
-Writing informative comments will not only lead to others thanking you for saving them time, but you will find you thank yourself very frequently.
+Writing informative comments will not only lead to others thanking you for saving them time, but you will find that you thank yourself very frequently.

 **Exercise moving forward.** Practice writing comments **all the time**.
 Whenever you learn something new, write a comment explaining it in your code.
 It feels tedious, but the best coders always explain their work.
 It's a good habit to develop.